Bozeman station: End of passenger service

 In October 1979 Amtrak discontinued the North Coast Hiawatha due to budget cuts, severing Bozeman and all of southern Montana from the national rail network.
 This left the Empire Builder as the only passenger rail service in the state, running on the former main line of the Great Northern Railway.
 Since then, Bozeman Depot has been closed to the public and used primarily for storage.

 In 1987 Montana Rail Link leased the line and adjacent facilities, including Bozeman Depot, from Burlington Northern.
 In 1996 the Burlington Northern Railroad was merged with the Atchison, Topeka and Santa Fe Railway to form the BNSF Railway.
 In 2022 Montana Rail Link agreed to end its lease with BNSF, pending regulatory approval.
-This would make BNSF the direct owner of the depot building.
+In March 2023 federal regulators approved the lease termination and BNSF took ownership of Montana Rail Link on January 1, 2024.

 In summer 1991 the trackside exterior of the depot was a filming location for A River Runs Through It, standing in for Missoula Depot.
-The film premiered in Bozeman.